holaphil/amazing-maple-e08ae/src/pages/experience.md

 ---
 title: Experience
 subtitle: >-
-  Over the last 20+ years, my energy and experience has gone into building new products and brands across both startup and corporate environments.
+  Over the last 20+ years, my experience comes from building new products and brands across both startup and corporate environments.
 A majority of those experiences are listed below.
 image_alt: lorem-ipsum
 seo:
   title: Theme Style Guide